 * * *

-This replaces the Country Specific Information for Vietnam dated November 20, 2012, to update sections on Entry/Exit Requirements for U.S. Citizens, and Crime.
+This replaces the Country Specific Information for Vietnam dated April 1, 2013, to update section on Entry/Exit Requirements for U.S. Citizens.